Introduction

 - Representation of a national hospice provider in defense of a False Claims Act investigation by the U.S. Department of Justice and various U.S. Attorney’s Offices into Medicare billing and hospice eligibility issues

-- Defense of professor in federal lawsuit brought by the U.S. Attorney’s Office involving alleged grant and tax fraud
+- Representation of professor in federal lawsuit brought by the U.S. Attorney’s Office involving alleged grant and tax fraud

 - Representation of an advanced materials manufacturer in an investigation by the U.S. Securities and Exchange Commission and U.S. Attorney’s Office over representations made to investors concerning technologies related to COVID-19